vacp2p/rfc/content/docs/rfcs/74/README.md

 consists of a smart contract that stores a `idenitityCommitment` in a membership set.
 In order for a user to join the membership set, the user is required to make a transaction on the blockchain.
-A set of public keys is used to compute a stealth address for a user, as described in [ERC-5564](https://eips.ethereum.org/EIPS/eip-5564).
+A set of public keys is used to compute a stealth commitment for a user, as described in [ERC-5564](https://eips.ethereum.org/EIPS/eip-5564).
 This specification is an implementation of the [ERC-5564](https://eips.ethereum.org/EIPS/eip-5564) scheme, tailored to the curve that is used in the [32/RLN-V1](/spec/32) protocol.